Caring for Your Child’s Teeth

 - Not cleaning your baby’s teeth properly.

-- Putting your baby to sleep with a bottle filled with anything
+- Putting your baby to sleep with a bottle or sippy cup.

 - Dipping your baby’s pacifier in honey or anything sweet.